xrrocha/xrecords/doc/intro.md

 > reusable way.
 Scripting provides a mechanism for developers to pass
 > simple filtering and transformation expressions without having to
 > write framework-aware code.
-> The `FieldRenamingTransformer` component, however, satisfies the commonly
+> The `FieldRenamingTransformer` component, on the other hand, satisfies the
-> occurring need to map input field names to different output field names.
+> commonly occurring need to map input field names to different output field names.

 ## Framework Instantiation ##